New Animal Planet Series ‘My Big Fat Pet Makeover’ Seeks To Slim Down Obese Pets

 Although Travis provides owners with all the tools they need to help their animals, it remains to be seen if they can keep up with new routines and not lapse back into old, unhealthy habits.
 Every pet is different and may have their own unique challenge, but in the end Brorsen wants to see each of them lose weight and become more active and healthy.

-Will you be check out this new series?
+Will you be checking out this new series?
 Leave your comments, thoughts, and opinions below.
-My Big Fat Pet Makeover premieres on Saturday, September 30 at 10 p.m.
+My Big Fat Pet Makeover premieres on Saturday, September 30, at 10 p.m.
 ET on Animal Planet.

 [Featured Image by Animal Planet Channel]